 In early 2010, work restarted on the development of a computational model of visual performance for display systems.
-This model is an extension of decades of image quality metric development work by Snyder, Barten, and their colleagues during the 80s and 90s1, 11, 12, 13.
-An overview of this model is provided in a paper presented at the IMAGE 2011 Conference.
+This model is an extension of decades of image quality metric development work by Snyder, Barten, and their colleagues during the 80s and 90s^{1, 11, 12, 13}.
+An overview of this model is provided in a companion paper at this conference10 and more detailed descriptions of the validation studies summarized in this paper will be provided in technical reports in preparation^{20, 21}.

 At the heart of the task performance model is the calculation of the limiting resolution of the display system.
-A primary input to this calculation is the modulation transfer function (MTF) of the display system which is typically computed from a measured line spread function (LSF) of the display (See Figure 8 for example).
+A primary input to this calculation is the modulation transfer function (MTF) of the display system which is typically computed from a measured line spread function (LSF) of the display (See Figure 5 for example).
 Other inputs include angular pixel pitch, hold time, target velocity, contrast, luminance, noise, and anti-aliasing.
 The parameters MTF, pixel pitch, hold time, target velocity, contrast, and anti-aliasing are used to compute the system MTF.
 The parameters luminance and noise are used to compute the contrast threshold function (CTF) of the observer.
 The crossover point of the system MTF and CTF is used to determine the limiting resolution of the display system which is used in the calculation of identification range.